pghalliday/redux-duckling/README.md

 // The resulting actions and selectors will
 // be correctly namespaced according to the
 // hierarchy.
-// Internally the reducer will be resolved
-// using the `combineReducers` function from
-// `redux`.
 const duckling = {
   duckling1,
   duckling2,